Consumer Complaints Procedure

 I. The procedure will normally be conducted entirely in writing.
 Where both parties agree, it will be conducted entirely by email, provided that that is suitable for the Consumer/complainant

 II.
 It will be an open procedure.
 Thus all material submitted by each side (whether documents or written answers to questions or any other material) will be available to the other, who will be entitled to make comments upon it.
 Such comments should be made promptly.
-In the case of written material submitted by the DSA Member, the DSA Member will be expected to supply two copies (one to the Code Administrator and one to the complainant).
+In the case of written material submitted by the DSA Member, the DSA Member will be expected to supply two copies (one to the Code Regulator and one to the complainant).

 (a) may at any stage before making an adjudication encourage the parties to settle the dispute amicably, and

-(b) may himself pose questions to one or other of the parties and ask for specific information and/or documents.
+(b) may themself pose questions to one or other of the parties and ask for specific information and/or documents.
 The parties will be expected to use their best endeavours to answer such questions and provide the requested information and/or documents – and to do so promptly.

 3. Quickness of the Procedure

 I. The Code Regulator will determine the matter as quickly as possible after the complaint is referred to them

 II.
 The speed with which the procedure is completed is to some extent dependent upon the parties supplying documents, answering questions etc quickly